 The tent location is very important, as it affects your trip a lot.
 Choose a spot that is flat, sharp object-free, and in a safe location from the stream or the lake.
 It’s also good to keep you off the falling branches.
 The wind and sun direction will need to be considered as they relate to the heat and the stability of the tent.

 Also, if it’s going to be windy, you should check out your neighbors before pitching the tent.
-Avoid camping at the downwind of your neighbors, or else your tent will be full of BBQ smoke, campfire smoke, or even cigarette smoke.
+Avoid camping downwind of your neighbors, or else your tent will be full of BBQ smoke, campfire smoke, or even cigarette smoke.

 #16: Put the tarp first and stake down the tent

-The tarp is the border between the bottom of your tent and the ground which prevents the below from gathering the moisture.
+The tarp is the border between the bottom of your tent and the ground which prevents the below from gathering moisture.

 Also, always stake down the tent after finishing the setup process.
 A sudden gust of winds might pop up the bottom of your tent which is extremely dangerous, and staking your tent to the ground will make sure that everything will stay where it needs to.